Margaret Lane: Career

 After university, she worked as a reporter for the Daily Express, from 1928 to 1931, and then as a special correspondent for the International News Service from 1931 to 1932, while there she interviewed the gangster Al Capone.
-From 1932 to 1938, she was a journalist for the Daily Mail, where she was the UK's highest paid woman journalist.
+From 1932 to 1938, she was a journalist for the Daily Mail, where she was the UK's highest-paid woman journalist.

 Lane wrote two biographies of Beatrix Potter, The Tale of Beatrix Potter: a Biography in 1946, and The Magic Years of Beatrix Potter in 1978.
 In 1984, the BBC produced a two-part television dramatisation of Potter's life based on Lane's books, The Tale of Beatrix Potter with Penelope Wilton in the lead role, that was "praised as a simple yet intense story with just the right touches of unflinching reserve."
 Lane also wrote books about the Brontë sisters (1953) and Samuel Johnson (1975).

-Lane wrote more than two dozen books, including novels, travelogues and children's books.
+In all, Lane wrote more than two dozen books, including novels, travelogues and children's books.
+Her trilogy about expats in Tangiers - A Night at Sea, A Smell of Burning and The Day of the Feast - was highly praised by Colin Wilson and others.